The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 Name: count, dtype: int64

-Comparing the results with the published table, it looks like the values in outcome are correct.
-Similarly, here is the published table for birthwgt_lb
+Comparing the results with the published table, we can confirm that the values in outcome are correct.
+Similarly, here is the published table for birthwgt_lb.

 birthwgt_lb